Updated: Nov 26, 2022

 In this episode, Jack's dad cuts him off.
 Topanga is interviewing for a new job In New York.
 Eric, Rachel, and Jack are graduating soon.
 Most importantly, Angela's dad returns and asks her to come to Europe for a year.

-I remembered this episode as a good one, but it does not stand up; it's just ok.
+I remembered this episode as a good one, but it does not stand up.
 The characters are, for the most part, not done well.
-Cory is a terrible boyfriend and friend; in this episode, he blatantly Ignores Topanga, and it's not funny.
+Cory is a terrible boyfriend and friend in this episode.
+He blatantly Ignores Topanga, and it's not funny.
 The cheap joke is not worth making Cory and Topanga's relationship look bad in one of the last images of the Cory and Topanga relationship for over a decade.
 His advice to Shawn makes no sense.
 He is yelling at him and calling him trailer trash, something he knows Shawn has been sensitive about, and it's just dumb.
-This plot point would have been far better If Cory had advised him seriously and gave him genuine advice instead of stupid jokes.
-Topanga seems fine with being ignored in this episode in a way that no real girlfriend would be; it's ridiculous.
+This advice plot point would have been far better If Cory had advised Shawn seriously and given him genuine advice instead of stupid jokes.
+Topanga seems fine with being ignored in this episode in a way that is not realistic.

 Cory enters a geography contest with Feeny, and Eric goes to the same concert as his parents.
 This episode is actually pretty important.
 It's the episode where Feeny learns that Cory is really smart when he is invested in what he is learning.
 I think you can tie a lot of Feeny's unorthodox lessons to this episode.
 It has a lot of good parts.
 At the same time, it's not done as well as it could be.

 In the beginning, Feeny criticizes Cory for not studying hard enough, which would make sense in any other episode but here, Cory did study, but the textbook was wrong that shouldn't be on Cory.
-The Minkus story is a highlight; Minkus is tricked into not doing the geography tournament by Cory and friends to be cool.
-The rest of the episode, Minkus is trying to dumb himself down and be like everyone else, and it's hilarious.
+The Minkus' story is a highlight.
+Minkus is tricked into not doing the geography tournament by Cory and friends so he can be cool.
+For the rest of the episode, Minkus is trying to dumb himself down and be like everyone else, and it's hilarious.

-Cory has to beg and scheme to get Minku's spot in the tournament, but honestly, I don't blame Feeny Cory has never taken geography seriously, and Feeny is smart enough to see through his lies.
+Cory has to beg and scheme to get Minkus's spot in the tournament, but honestly, I don't blame Feeny Cory has never taken geography seriously, and Feeny is smart enough to see through his lies.
 But when Minkus is out, Cory makes a good point telling Feeny he is motivated because the prize is to be a batboy in the World Series.
 Feeny takes Cory up on his proposal now that he knows Cory is serious.
 They make a big deal about Feeny having won all five previous times and him wanting number 6.
 Cory studies hard and actually learns.
-But then at the tournament, the questions are way too hard, and Cory loses.
-And it just doesn't make sense like it seems like George is the one who failed because he didn't have Cory studying the right material.
+But then, at the tournament, the questions are way too hard, and Cory loses.
+It just doesn't make sense, it seems like Feeny is the one who failed because he didn't have Cory studying the right material.
 Feeny has won this tournament five times.
 He knows what it's like.
 Yet, the stuff that Cory learns is nothing like what they asked, and that's on Feeny.
-When they start, the tournament Feeny is there, but when Cory loses, he is alone.
-Why isn't Feeny there for him then?
+When they start the tournament Feeny is there, but when Cory loses, he is alone.
+Why isn't Feeny there for him?

-In this episode, Cory's grandma (Alan's mother) blows into town unannounced, and she makes big promises for the kids.
+In this episode, Cory's grandma (Alan's mother) blows into town unannounced, and she makes big promises to the kids.
 She delivers on Morgan and Eric's but whiffs for Cory.
-In a B-lot, Eric starts dating Feeny's niece (of Beverly hills 90210 fame).
-This episode is fine, but the lesson of dealing with disappointment from people you care about, while important, wasn't done in a way that i felt was interesting enough for a whole episode.
-I was more interested in the b story with Eric.
+In a B-lot, Eric starts dating Feeny's niece (of Beverly Hills 90210 fame).
+This episode is fine, but the lesson of dealing with disappointment from people you care about, while important, wasn't done in a way that I felt was interesting enough for a whole episode.
+I was more interested in the b-story with Eric.
 However, the father-son moment was very touching and well done.
-It feels in some backstory for Alan, and it was nice to see Alan using his childhood experience to help Cory.
-I also thought the jokes about Shawn stealing Cory's dad was hilarious.
+It feels like some backstory for Alan, and it was nice to see Alan using his childhood experience to help Cory.
+I also thought the jokes about Shawn stealing Cory's dad were hilarious.
 Also, it was nice to see what Eric's dating life was like finally.
 This is probably the most transparent picture we get of how Eric operates in the first season.
 Plus, the fact that it was Feeny's niece added to the comedy between Eric and Feeny.
-Grade C

 Question: Did Cory's grandmother get that baseball card at a swap meet, or did she kill a man in Reno just to watch him die?
 Could be why we never see her again.
 She is on the run.